The Bloodline (professional wrestling): History

-The Usos feud with The Shield (2013–2014)
+The Usos' feud with The Shield (2013–2014)

-Before The Usos began teaming up with Reigns, they had several matches against The Shield, Reigns' stable with Seth Rollins and Dean Ambrose, with the majority taking place in 2013.
+Before The Usos began teaming up with Reigns, they had several matches against The Shield, Reigns' old stable, with Seth Rollins and Dean Ambrose, with the majority taking place in 2013.
 On the May 6 episode of Raw, The Usos and Kofi Kingston teamed up against The Shield, who won the match after Ambrose pinned Kingston.
 On the May 17 episode of SmackDown, Reigns and Rollins defeated The Usos after Reigns pinned Jey.
 After the match, The Shield continued to beat down Jey until Kingston ran to make the save by hitting them with a steel chair.
 The Usos gained their first win on the June 28 episode of SmackDown after their teammate, Christian, pinned Ambrose in another six-man tag team match.
 On the July 1 episode of Raw, however, they lost a rematch, this time with Ambrose pinning Christian.
 On the July 12 episode of SmackDown, Rollins defeated Jey in a singles match.
 At Money in the Bank on July 14, Reigns and Rollins defeated The Usos to retain the WWE Tag Team Championship after Reigns pinned Jimmy.
-On the July 19 episode on SmackDown, the two stables brawled until Mark Henry came to The Usos' aid.
+On the July 19 episode of SmackDown, the two stables brawled until Mark Henry came to The Usos' aid.
 In return, The Usos helped Henry fend off The Shield on the July 22 episode of Raw.
 The following week, they lost after Ambrose pinned Jimmy.
 Despite this, Henry attacked The Shield after the match, forcing them to retreat.
-The same match result occurred on the August 7 episode of Main Event.
+The same match result occurred on the August 7 episode of WWE Main Event.
 Throughout the remainder of the year, the two stables would exchange wins, with The Usos teaming with the likes of Kofi Kingston, Dolph Ziggler, Daniel Bryan, Big E Langston, Cody Rhodes and Goldust, Rey Mysterio and CM Punk.
-The last match that the two stables would have against each other is on the January 3, 2014, episode of SmackDown, where The Usos and Punk won after the latter pinned Ambrose.
+The last match that the two stables would have against each other was on the January 3, 2014, episode of SmackDown, where The Usos and Punk won after the latter pinned Ambrose.